igal-abachi-dev/drupal-nextjs/README.md

 headless drupal 9 rest api + nextjs 11 blog site (static export)

-uses typscript and scss modules and MUI components
+uses typscript and scss modules and MUI components/themes

 drupal api hosted on
 OVH web Paas (by platform.sh)

-and nextjs web site , hosted on vercel.com and connected to github for updates
+and nextjs web site , hosted on free vercel.com and connected to github for push updates

 while it gets updated posts from drupal , user adds content by using the drupal admin ui